Let's Stay Together (Al Green album)

-Let's Stay Together is the fourth album by the soul singer Al Green, released in 1972, and is the follow-up to his moderate success Al Green Gets Next to You.
-It was recorded at Royal Recording Studio, 1320 S. Lauderdale, in Memphis and was a success, peaking at number eight on the pop albums chart and became the first of six albums to peak at number-one on the soul album chart (where it claimed the position for ten weeks).
-It is best known for the title track "Let's Stay Together", which became Green's signature song and his only number-one pop hit single.
-The album was the third produced by Willie Mitchell and marked the beginning of Green's classic period of critically acclaimed albums.
-Let's Stay Together was reissued in 2003 by The Right Stuff.
+Let's Stay Together is the fourth studio album by soul singer Al Green.
+Released on January 31, 1972, as the follow-up to his moderate success, Al Green Gets Next to You, it was recorded at Royal Recording Studio in Memphis, Tennessee.
+A commercial success, it peaked at number eight on the pop albums chart and became the first of six consecutive Green albums to peak at number one on the soul album chart, where it held the position for ten straight weeks.

+Let's Stay Together is best-known for its title track, "Let's Stay Together", which became Green's signature song and his only number-one pop hit single.
+The third Green album produced by Willie Mitchell, Let's Stay Together marked the beginning of Green's classic period of critically acclaimed albums.

 Critical reaction

-The album's appeal was widespread among critics.
-At the time, Rolling Stone noted "Green's voice is something to marvel at.
+The album's appeal was widespread among critics; Rolling Stone noted, "Green's voice is something to marvel at.
 He can croon, shout, scat, rise to the smoothest falsetto, and throw in the funkiest growls ...
 Let's Stay Together is, like its predecessor, an indispensable treat."

-In 1999, Q magazine wrote that the album "shows him as the authentic voice of love's pain and purity on such wonders as 'How Can You Mend A Broken Heart?'" and that "[H]is cover of the Bee Gees' [song] took the soul ballad to new levels of artistry and refinement."
+In 1999, Q wrote that the album "shows him as the authentic voice of love's pain and purity on such wonders as 'How Can You Mend A Broken Heart?'" and that "[H]is cover of the Bee Gees' [song] took the soul ballad to new levels of artistry and refinement."